KaptajnKold/YASS/README.md

 	* `csstransitions`

 This plugin depends on features in EcmaScript 5.
-If you need to support a browser that does not off ES5 support, you will need to include a library like es5-shim (https://github.com/kriskowal/es5-shim) on the page.
+If you need to support a browser that does not offer ES5 support, you will need to include a library like es5-shim (https://github.com/kriskowal/es5-shim) on the page.